-My current setup is Julia 1.5 run from the terminal and Visual Studio Code as editor (augmented with BBEdit to overcome VsCode's shortcomings in multi-file search and replace).
+My current setup is Julia 1.9 run from the terminal and Visual Studio Code as editor.

 It appears that the default editor is determined by the system wide file association.
 No need to set the JULIA_EDITOR environment variable.

 Updating to a new version¶